This post is also available in: Italiano (Italian)

 Citylife is perfect if you are planning to stop for a while, maybe for lunch.
 A Milan walking tour can be pretty tiring: you deserve a break!
 Here you will find also delicious restaurants for every budget, from sushi to cakes, from gelato to a pint of beer.
 We got to eat very nice piadina here, or amazing meatball dishes for just a few Euros!

-Also make sure you have enough room in your luggage, because I can certify that you absolutely can’t leave Citylife without buying anything.
+Also make sure you have enough room in your luggage, because I can certify that you absolutely can’t leave Citylife without buying anything (a bit like when I’m shopping in Las Vegas).
 I’m still pining after a pink flamingo lamp I saw in one of the (amazing) shops there.
 Aldo told me it wasn’t going to be easy to hop on our plane with an electrical flamingo under my arm and we didn’t have enough space in our luggage.
 Next time nothing is going to stop me!

 The easiest way to get to Citylife is hopping on a metro (M5, Tre Torri station stops at Citylife, or M1, Amendola station), or you can use a tram (Lines 1, 78, 19 or 68).